 Here are our best tips and advice for new or first time motorhome owners (and step by step guidance for your very first trip!)

 Advice for new motorhome or campervan owners

 I get emails every week from people who have just ordered motorhomes.
 They are so excited, yet every single one of them has a question about an aspect of motorhoming which was worrying them, but they felt embarrassed to ask.

 It's a strange hobby- very few of us join a club or have any training- so we end up surrounded by like-minded people, yet with no-one to show us the ropes.
-We often find ourselves on a campsite, feeling utterly bewildered, surrounded by people who seem to have it all figured out.
+We often find ourselves on a campsite, on our very first motorhome holiday, feeling utterly bewildered, surrounded by people who seem to have it all figured out.